Roads Less Traveled Stanley Lake Idaho

 along the shore.

-The early mornings were cold and quiet, but as each day wore
+and quiet, but as each day

-on and the sun flooded the shore, the sounds of kids voices
+the shore, the sounds of kids

-carried across the water.
+voices carried across the

 The Sawtooth Mountains line the horizon like the cutting edge of